Registering for tax in Ireland

 Preliminary Tax

 Businesses in Ireland file their tax returns on a self-assessment basis.
-There are different tax deadlines for Sole Traders and Limited Companies but the important thing to note is that these filings are for the previous year.
-There can be different deadlines for each business so speaking to a professional accountant can help clear up any doubts.
+There are different tax deadlines for Sole Traders and Limited Companies.

-As well as paying the tax you owe for the previous year, you are also required to pay preliminary tax for the upcoming year.
+As well as paying the tax you owe for the previous year, you must also pay preliminary tax for the upcoming year.
 And this is on top of the current tax liability.

-Preliminary tax can be tricky, especially when you consider that late payments will incur interest on top.
-Having an accountant to look after your tax returns is a good way to ensure that your tax returns are done properly.
+Preliminary tax can be tricky, especially considering that late payments incur interest.
+Having an accountant to look after your tax returns is an excellent way to ensure they are correctly done.
 Contact our Client Services Team to receive a quotation for accounting and compliance services.

 Preliminary tax for Sole Traders

-This is an estimate of your Income Tax, PRSI, and USC that you expect to pay for a tax year.
-There are different rules you can do to estimate your preliminary tax as a Sole Trader:
+Preliminary tax estimates are your income tax, PRSI, and USC that you expect to pay for a tax year.
+There are different rules you can follow to calculate your preliminary tax as a Sole Trader:

 - 90% of the tax due that year